todogroup/ospo-career-path/module5/README.md

 ![Component Management](components.png)

-A handy compliance tool to help you bring together your various associated Bill of Materials (BOMs) and provide documentation and reporting is a Component Management System.
+A handy compliance tool to help you bring together your various associated Software Bill of Materials (SBOMs) and provide documentation and reporting is a Component Management System.
 There are various commercial vendors and some open source projects (search [github.com](https://github.com/)) that provide this kind of functionality.

 Some organizations even choose to write this kind of database program for themselves, but the important thing is that it can help with a variety of things, including vulnerability management, approval of open source components, tracking of licenses, and identification of which open source components are used throughout all of the software in an organization.